karantan/nix-and-poetry/README.md

 ## Build

-Now that everything is wired up we can easily build the app.
+Now that everything is wired up, we can build the app.
 By default `nix-build` will try to build all attributes.
 In our case we have `app` and `shell`.

-Because `shell` is poetry environment which is meant to be editable, it doesn't make sense to build it, so let's only build the `app`:
+Because `shell` is poetry environment that is meant to be editable, it doesn't make sense to build it, so let's only build the `app`:

 ```bash